IUPAC/Dissociation-Constants/README.md

 [![DOI](https://zenodo.org/badge/536654885.svg)](https://zenodo.org/badge/latestdoi/536654885)

-**Important note: This is the first release of this dataset.
+**Important note: This is an early release of this dataset.
 The detailed process of digitization and curation of this dataset can be found in the *IUPAC pKa Data Digitization Report* attached in this repository.
 Our validation process is ongoing and will continue.
 Please be advised that a few errors and inconsistencies may still exist.**

 ### Dataset version: v2.0